As amended from time to time

 Seriously.
 That’s it.

 It is a frankly fantastical fear: Not only is it hard to know, at this remove, what the US Bankruptcy Code said in 1971, much less how it might have been interpreted in those days, but many of the institutions and concepts it relies on may since have been abolished or materially changed.
-Who knows? perhaps some old hippyish safe harbors from the 1960s that might apply to swaps.
-But then again, it’s not that likely — and it is just as harsh to blame US legislators for not enacting safe harbors for swaps before the 1980s — since there weren’t any swaps before 1981.
+Who knows? perhaps some old safe harbors from the 1960s might apply to swaps.
+But then again, since there weren’t any swaps before 1981, it’s not exactly likely.
+It would be an imaginative legislator indeed who catered in 1971 for something no-one had even had the presence of mind to think up for another decade.

 See also